cogdog/tru-collector/README.md

 ![](images/browse-licenses.jpg)

 This page (see [example](http://splot.ca/collector/licensed/)) provides links to view all content with the licenses available on the collect form.
-The url including `licensed/cc-by` yields all items with a Creative Commons CC By Attribution license [example](http://splot.ca/box/licensed/cc-by).
+The url including `licensed/cc-by` yields all items with a Creative Commons CC By Attribution license [example](http://splot.ca/collector/licensed/cc-by).

 Use the page to find links to the ones you wish to use and add to your site's menus or widgets.
 If the links do not work, you may have to go to **Settings** -- **Permalinks** and just click save to regenerate the settings.

-For extra flexibility there is a `[licenses]` shortcode that can be used in a widget or any page to display the same index list in a sidebar.
-By default, it lists only licenses used (e.g. it skips licenses with zero uses); to show all licenses, use the code `[licenses show="all"]`.
+For extra flexibility there is a `[licensed]` shortcode that can be used in a widget or any page to display the same index list in a sidebar.
+By default, it lists only licenses used (e.g. it skips licenses with zero uses); to show all licenses, use the code `[licensed show="all"]`.

 ## Updating the Theme